Skip to content

 The Problem: Over-Reliance on Supplements

-At the pro level, athletes often use supplements in ways that work against them.
-In fact, several patterns come up across sports.
+At the professional level, athletes often use supplements in ways that work against them.
+Several patterns come up across sports.

 Using supplements to cover up a poor diet

-First, some athletes use supplements to cover up a poor diet.
+Some athletes use supplements to cover up a poor diet.
 For example, they take multivitamins to offset bad food choices.
-In addition, they rely on protein shakes instead of eating real meals.
-Similarly, they use energy drinks to make up for under-fueling during training.
+They rely on protein shakes instead of eating real meals.
+They use energy drinks to make up for under-fueling during training.
 However, this does not fix the real problem.
 Instead, it hides the problem and gives a false sense of doing enough.

 Chasing trends